DevOpsDolapo/DevOps_Projects/PROJECT 10/Project10.md

 For this project, our DevOps tooling website will be running on a 3-tier architecture, which is essentially a client-server architecture that separates the user interface (presentation layer), application processing (application layer), and data management (data layer) into three distinct tiers or layers.

-The DevOps tooling website will consist of the following tools:
+This DevOps tooling website will consist of the following tools:

 1. [Jenkins](https://jenkins.io/) - this is an automation server used to build CI/CD pipelines.
 It is free and open source.